Fixed An Update is Required to Use Cellular Data on this iPhone

 4. Download and install the software update if available.

-Solution 5: Eject SIM and Re-insert it
+Solution 5: Eject the SIM and Re-insert it

 1. Power off the iPhone, press the Side button and turn it off.